beastment/GameFusionBats/README.md

  - Autoload last open profile - On
  - Launch in tray - off
  - Press OK (you may need to drag the window up to see the OK button)
  - Now in the main window, Load Profile, and select GH-Default Profile from your X drive.
 Save, and exit.
+(UPDATE: You will actually need to put the profile on your C Drive, as X changes to S before antimicrox launches)

 THAT'S IT!
 YOU'RE DONE!